The Theocracy of Plegia

 - Big Brother Instinct: The reason he went up against Say'ri's side was to allow her to live.

-- Broken Pedestal: To Say'ri.
-Until she learns the truth.
+- Broken Pedestal: To Say'ri, before she learns the truth behind his actions.

-- Cain and Abel: Subverted, as he ultimately cared for Say'ri's life, silently turning against her to protect her from Excellus' threats.
+- Cain and Abel: Subverted, as he actually cared for Say'ri's life, silently turning against her to protect her from Excellus' threats, and ultimately commits Suicide by Cop to free her from them.

 As an NPC unit in Paralogue 21: "I have...nothing left to regret..."